pacifica/python-jsonpath2/docs/installation.md

 # Installation

-The Pacifica software is available through PyPi so creating a virtual environment to install is what is shown below.
+The JSONPath2 library is available through PyPi so creating a virtual environment to install is what is shown below.
 Please keep in mind compatibility with the Pacifica Core services.